shasha-amy-liu/microblogging/README.md

 # Microblogging
-A very small microblogging site using maven + mysql + hibernate + spring + spring mvc + jquery.
+A microblogging site uses Java, maven, mongodb, spring, jquery and tomcat.

 User can post, follow other people and watch their posts.

 ## Software stack
 * Java 8
 * Spring 4.2.5
-* Hibernate 4.3
 * Maven 3
 * Tomcat 8
 * MongoDB 3.2